 Low FODMAP Pumpkin Muffins with Chocolate Chips are full of fall flavor and perfect for a FODMAP-friendly dessert, snack, or breakfast on-the-go.

-- 2 cups Bob’s Red Mill Gluten-Free 1:1 Baking Flour
+- 2 cups Bob’s Red Mill Gluten-Free 1:1 Baking Flour (the blue bag)

 - 1 teaspoon baking soda